Doctoral (Ph.D.) Degree - Counselor Education

-The Counseling Graduate Program offers a Doctor of Philosophy (Ph.D.) degree.
-The
+The Counselor Education Graduate Program offers a Doctor of Philosophy (Ph.D.) degree.

-Ph.D. degree prepares its graduates for faculty positions as counselor educators and
+The Ph.D. degree prepares its graduates for faculty and research positions as counselor

 The program leading to the Ph.D. degree consists of a minimum of 114 semester hours